2014 Camp Information Released

-The Epilepsy Foundation of Georgia is pleased to announce its’ 2013 Epilepsy Summer Camp Schedule.
+The Epilepsy Foundation of Georgia is pleased to announce the 2014 Epilepsy Summer Camp dates.
 This year all camp sessions will take place in partnership with Camp Twin Lakes, a network of camps providing life-changing camp experiences each year to thousands of Georgia children who have serious illnesses, disabilities and life challenges.
 The site for all camp sessions will be at Camp Twin Lake’s facility within Ft.
 Yargo State Park near Winder, Georgia.
 It has recently gone through an extensive renovation, adding a new pool, an amphitheater overlooking the lake, new fishing areas, a new gymnasium and upgraded cabins.

 Open House weekends will be held prior to the summer by Camp Twin Lakes (Visit www.camptwinlakes.org